GenomiqueENS/toullig/README.md

 HOW IT'S WORK
 -

+Toullig have 2 scripts :

-Nanoporetools read the rootDirectory/downloads of your Fast5 run minION after the step of basecalling.
+- fast5tofastq : read the rootDirectory/downloads of your Fast5 run minION after the step of basecalling.
+- trim : trim the reads of a ONT fastq with a sam file.

+CLASSIFICATION MINION RUN
+-

 >**Not Barcoded Directories Tree**